 The Algorithm - How Rankings Are Calculated

-OK, put your nerd caps on; here's where we get to the nuts and bolts of the list.
+Here's where we get to the nuts and bolts of the list.
 For each factor, we get data for every site, and then we rank the results from top to bottom.
-So, for example, for Twitter, more followers is better.
-So, we go out and get the total Twitter followers for each blogger, and then list them from most followers to least.
-The blogger on the list with the most followers will get the maximum available points, while the blogger at the bottom of the list will get no points.
+So, for example, for inbound links, more is better.
+So, we go out and get that number for each blogger, and then list them from highest to lowest.
+The blogger on the list with the most inbound links will get the maximum available points, while the blogger at the bottom of the list will get no points.
 This is done for each ranking factor.
 Then, the totals are added up to get a maximum perfect score of 100.
 To get this score, a blogger would have to rank No.1 in each and every category.

 Speaking of Rank ...